How Tos

 Go live

-Submetering does not have to be complicated or stressful for residents.
-With the right plan and tools, you can move from flat fee or RUBS to fair, accurate, and transparent usage-based billing.
+Submetering doesn’t have to be complicated or painful for residents.
+With the right communication plan and the right tools, you can transition smoothly from flat-fee or RUBS billing to fair, accurate, and transparent usage-based billing.

-SimpleSUB is built for this kind of rollout.
-Clamp-on meters install in minutes, automatic leak detection works during onboarding, and itemized statements keep everyone aligned.
+SimpleSUB is built for exactly this kind of rollout: clamp-on meters that install in minutes, automatic leak detection during onboarding, and clean, itemized statements that keep everyone on the same page.

-If you are planning your transition, we can help you map the process, prepare resident communications, and start saving on your next water bill.
+If you’re planning your transition, we can help you map out the process, prepare resident communications, and start saving on your next water bill.

 Schedule a demo to see how simple water submetering can be.